Disability discrimination: Excluded condition and legitimate impairment may both be present

 This report relates to 1 case(s)

-Edmund Nuttall Limited v Butterfield IRLR 751 EAT (1 other report)
+Edmund Nuttall Limited v Butterfield IRLR 751 EAT (0 other reports)

 In Edmund Nuttall Ltd v Butterfield IRLR 751, the EAT holds: